comprobo-final-project/comprobo_final_project/README.md

 `roscd comprobo_final_project`

-Run the genetic algorithm with on the desired task with the desired options.
+Run the genetic algorithm on the desired task with the desired options.

 `python -m scripts.tasks.<TASK_NAME> --<COMMAND>`